daveythacher/RP2040_SKELETON/README.md

     Preprocessor macros and compiler flags
 ```

-Once completed the setup steps.
-You should be able to compile with one command:
+Once the setup steps have been completed, you should be able to compile with one command:
 ``` bash
 bash build.sh
 ```